USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 Model Architecture and Algorithms
 =================================
 OMEGA is structured around four main modules which represent the distinct and interrelated decision-making agents and system elements that are most important for modeling how policy influences the environmental and other effects of the light duty sector.
 This chapter begins with a description of the simulation process, including the overall flow of an OMEGA run, and fundamental data structures and model inputs.
-That's followed by descriptions of the algorithms and internal logic of the `Policy Module`_, `Producer Module`_, and `Consumer Module`_, and then by a section on the approach for `Iteration and Convergence`_ between these three modules.
+That section is followed by descriptions of the algorithms and internal logic of the `Policy Module`_, `Producer Module`_, and `Consumer Module`_, and then by a section on the approach for `Iteration and Convergence`_ between these three modules.
 Finally, the accounting method is described for the physical and monetary effects in the `Effects Module`_.

 Throughout this chapter, references to a demo analysis are included to provide additional specificity to the explanations in the main text.
 These examples, highlighted in shaded boxes, are also included with the model code.
 Please refer to  :numref:`ug_run_the_model` for more information on how to view and rerun the demo analysis.